 This formation offers the most support centrally, so keeping the ball wide will help you isolate outside backs and stuff their possession.

-Choose a formation that suits the strengths of your players but also addresses the weaknesses of a 4-2-3-1.
+Choose a formation that suits your players’ strengths but also addresses the weaknesses of a 4-2-3-1.

 One example is a variation of the 4-3-3, a 4-1-2-3.
 The 4-1-2-3 typically provides you with enough midfielders to handle the centrally-dominant 4-2-3-1 but gives more attacking prowess in the width of the field with 3 forwards.